Everything 117 Did, 223 Will Do Better

 The large selling area’s front and side elevations were animated through careful detailing of the columns – the latter’s stone-capped heads contrasting with the granite and brickwork below.
 The gable ends at eaves line level with their transparent trusses, add another dimension add another dimension to the shop and, appropriately are edged in Partnership green.
 Wrought ironwork on the PDR balcony and the car park’s elegant lighting (chosen by Fred Sherman, Electrical Engineer) has been painted in the same distinctive colour.

 The site of the new Waitrose and its car park has also undergone extensive landscaping.
-The adjacent River Bulbourne was almost stagnant, but work has ben carried out to build up its banks and constrict the river in order to accentuate its flow, thus increasing the levels of oxygen in the water, ‘We are planning a number of natural species of wildflower and river plants on the banks which we hope will encourage butterflies and other wildlife.’
-Says Gino.
+The adjacent River Bulbourne was almost stagnant, but work has been carried out to build up its banks and constrict the river in order to accentuate its flow, thus increasing the levels of oxygen in the water, ‘We are planning a number of natural species of wildflower and river plants on the banks which we hope will encourage butterflies and other wildlife,’ says Gino.
 ‘We have also put in more than 5,000 bulbs and re-instated the public footpath, whose winding course is designed to reflect the image of flowing water.’

 As a finishing touch, two genuine lock-gate arms, made of solid oak and weighing more than a tonne each will be fitted to enhance the site further.